 Do Not Challenge Potentially Violent Individuals.
 In no event should an employee attempt to investigate or resolve a potentially violent, suspicious, or threatening situation.
 All such incidents will be handled by management.
 Employees should never endanger themselves attempting to disarm or remove a potentially violent individual.

-Police.
-Employees should not hesitate to call the police if confronted with potentially violent or dangerous situations that require emergency assistance.
+Law Enforcement.
+Employees should not hesitate to call the law enforcement if confronted with potentially violent or dangerous situations that require emergency assistance.

 MANAGERS' RESPONSIBILITIES.
-Managers have special responsibility through leadership and example to implement this policy.
+Managers have a special responsibility through leadership and example to implement this policy.
 Their responsibilities include:

 Reporting.
 Managers should be especially alert to potentially violent or threatening situations and report all possible instances to Human Resources or to Senior Management.
 Workplace violence incidents will be reported to the appropriate police jurisdiction as dictated by the facts of the incident.
 Further, the Credit Union will adhere to all other regulatory reporting requirements triggered by the incident.